-If you are planning to submit your Record Book to state competition you must complete this survey and submit it to your County Office by June 30th of the year you plan to enter competition.
+If you are planning to submit your Record Book to state competition you must complete this survey and submit it to your County Office by the published due date of the year you plan to enter competition.
 Need a paper version?
 Find it here.